priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 layout: "learningpathall"
 ---

-##  Install Redis on a single AWS Arm based instance
+##  Install Redis on a Docker container

 You can deploy Redis on a Docker container using Terraform and Ansible.